 Certain aspects of web application behavior can be configured when the application is installed, or deployed, to the web container.
 The configuration information can be specified using Java EE annotations or can be maintained in a text file in XML format called a web application deployment descriptor (DD).
 A web application DD must conform to the schema described in the Java Servlet specification.

 This chapter gives a brief overview of the activities involved in developing web applications.
-First, it summarizes the web application lifecycle and explains how to package and deploy very simple web applications on the GlassFish Server.
-The chapter moves on to configuring web applications and discusses how to specify the most commonly used configuration parameters.
+First, it summarizes the web application lifecycle and explains how to package and deploy very simple web applications on GlassFish Server.
+The chapter then moves on to configuring web applications and discusses how to specify the most commonly used configuration parameters.